 \end{defi}

-\begin{exe} Consider $\G$ a groupoid and $\mathcal{E}(\G)$ the Exel's inverse category constructed in \citep{lata2020inverse} with generators $\{ [x] : x \in \G \}$ and relations
+\begin{exe} Consider $\G$ a groupoid and $\mathcal{E}(\G)$ the Exel's inverse category constructed in \cite{lata2020inverse} with generators $\{ [g] : g \in \G \}$ and relations

-The inclusion $f :\G \to \mathcal{E}(\G)$ given by $x \mapsto [x]$ is a partial homomorphism. \end{exe}
+The inclusion $f :\G \to \mathcal{E}(\G)$ given by $g \mapsto [g]$ is a partial homomorphism. \end{exe}

-Consider $\mathcal{M}_n(\mathbb{K})$ the $n \times n$ matrix semigroup with entries in $\mathbb{K}$ equipped with multiplication.
-The notion of projective representation of semigroups \citep{dokuchaev2010partialprojectiverep} is attached with the matrix monoids, but we will proceed to a more general definition.
+Consider the semigroup $\mathcal{M}_n(\mathbb{K})$ of $n \times n$ matrices over $\mathbb{K}$, endowed with the usual matrix multiplication.
+The notion of projective representations of semigroups \cite{dokuchaev2010partialprojectiverep} is closely related to matrix monoids; however, we shall adopt a more general definition.